Nicene Creed: Filioque controversy

 In the late 6th century, some Latin-speaking churches added the word Filioque ("and the Son") to the description of the procession of the Holy Spirit, in what many Eastern Orthodox Christians have at a later stage argued is a violation of Canon VII of the Third Ecumenical Council, since the words were not included in the text by either the Council of Nicaea or that of Constantinople.
 This was incorporated into the liturgical practice of Rome in 1014.
-Filioque eventually became one of the main causes for the East-West Schism in 1054, and the failures of the repeated union attempts.
+Filioque eventually became one of the leading causes for the East-West Schism in 1054, and the failures of the repeated union attempts.